One thing I don’t think about often but have realized is this: people with BIG anime platforms don’t talk about racism.

 But even with that said – the immense backlash against these racists was positive and a lot of fans didn’t tolerate it.

 I’ve always said that America has a race issue, regardless of which side of the fence you’re on.
-And this to me is just a sad highlight of this fact this still takes place in 2019.
+And this to me is just a sad highlight of the fact this still takes place.

 Related: 19+ Of The BEST Black Female Anime Characters You Should Know